Shaaali/identity-apps/docs/guides/user-management/groups/groups.md

 # Groups

 ## What's a group
-In simple terms, a group is called a collection of users who have same access level to access resources in an organization.
+In simple terms, a group is a collection of users who have same access level to access resources in an organization.
 A group can contain many users.

 ## Groups in Asgardeo

-Asgardeo Console  provides you the support to create and manage groups, add users to groups, and remove users from groups.
-You can use groups to manage different types of users.
+Asgardeo Console provides you the support to,
+- create and manage groups
+- add users to groups
+- remove users from groups.

 There is no restriction to assign users to any number of groups.

 ::: tip
 Only customer users can be assigned to a group.